 Riddled with Arrows

-Note: while “Feasts and Families” is the theme for this issue, remember: Riddled with Arrows exclusively publishes writing about writing.
-That is to say, all submissions should touch on writing AND food or writing AND families or writing AND food AND families (preferred).
+Please do note: While our upcoming issue is open-themed, remember: Riddled with Arrows exclusively publishes meta-fiction/poetry and writing about writing.
 Works that skimp on the meta- or writing-related part will be rejected.
 Not sure what we mean by “meta” or “writing-related”?
 Read past issues for examples of writers who got it write right.

 Please read all of this before submitting.

 Genre/Style: We prefer tight, clean (as in no typos), vivid, evocative writing.
 Spare the purple prose.
 We are open to all genres and styles.
 Literary?
 Yes.
 Fantasy/Sci-Fi?
 Absolutely.
 Horror?
 Ok.
 Experimental?
 Surprise us.
-Erotica?
-Maybe, but keep it between adults and make sure it is organic to the story.
 In short, don’t be misogynistic, homophobic, racist, or a bigoted asshat of any kind.
+Please, no gratuitous sex or violence.

 Fiction/Metafiction – Your fiction may be dreamily unaware of itself as a written artifact or gleefully and openly meta.
 All that really matters is that it be about writing, or be reflective of itself in some central and meaningful way.
 Fiction that simply features characters who happen to be writers doing nothing writing-related won’t cut it.
 We will consider microfiction as short as a few sentences (but are you sure that’s not really a poem?) and stories up to 1500* words (though the sweet spot is probably somewhere between 500-1000).